sagarsjoshi94/academic-kickstart/content/publication/time_inf/index.md

 publication: ""
 publication_short: ""

-abstract: "Asymptotically optimal sampling-based planners require an intelligent exploration strategy to accelerate convergence.
-After an initial solution is found, a necessary condition for improvement is to generate new samples in the so-called Informed Set.
-However, Informed Sampling can be ineffective in focusing search if the chosen heuristic fails to provide a good estimate of the solution cost.
-This work proposes an algorithm to sample the Relevant Region instead, which is a subset of the Informed Set.
-The Relevant Region utilizes cost-to-come information from the planner's tree structure, reduces dependence on the heuristic, and further focuses the search.
-Benchmarking tests in uniform and general cost-space settings demonstrate the efficacy of Relevant Region sampling. "
+abstract: "Anytime sampling-based methods are an attractive technique for solving kino-dynamic motion plan-ning problems.
+These algorithms scale well to higher dimensions and can efficiently handle stateand control constraints.
+However, an intelligent exploration strategy is required to accelerate theirconvergence and avoid redundant computations.
+This work defines a “Time Informed Set”, usingideas from reachability analysis, that focuses the search for time-optimal kino-dynamic planning af-ter an initial solution is found.
+Such a Time Informed Set includes all trajectories that can potentiallyimprove the current best solution.
+Exploration outside this set is hence redundant.
+Benchmarkingexperiments show that an exploration strategy based on the TIS can accelerate the convergence ofsampling-based kino-dynamic motion planners."

 # Summary.
 An optional shortened abstract.
-summary: "An efficient exploration algorithm for planning over cost-maps.
-This can be applied to robots such as the Mars rover, which needs to avoid rough/danger terrains while exploration and manipulator arms, which need to perform dexterous motions."
+summary: " An intelligent exploration technique for efficient sampling-based kino-dynamic planning of robots such as quadrotors."

 tags: []
 categories: []